mayureshw/ahir.org/content/gettingstarted.md

 1. **Using AHIR Docker Image**

     Docker image is the quickest way to get started with AHIR.
-You just need docker installed on your system.
+You just need the `docker` application installed on your system.
+You can use your system's package manager to install it.

     AHIR docker images are available in `ghcr.io` and `docker.com` repositories.
 The `ghcr.io` image is built by a CI flow on AHIR's github repository.
-Hence, this image gets updated regularly.
+Hence, this image gets automatically updated every time the master branch receives an update.
 The `docker.com` image is uploaded manually.
 It may lag behind the ghcr.io image but is likely to be more stable.

     Commands to get and run these images are as follows: